superseva/chat-terminal/README.md

 }
 ```

-### You can set the passwords and how many attempts are to unlock in json's root
+### You can set the passwords and how many unlock attempts there are in the json's root
 ```
 "password": "somepass",
 "attempts": 3,